frankaemika/docs/source/overview.rst

 .. important::

-    Data is sent to FRANKA over the network with a frequency of 1 kHz.
+    Data is sent over the network with a frequency of 1 kHz.
 Therefore, a good network connection is vital!

-``franka_ros`` allows interfacing FRANKA via your own ROS-nodes and make use of the entire ROS ecosystem.
+``franka_ros`` allows to interface FRANKA via your own ROS-nodes and make use of the entire ROS ecosystem.
 The functionality is equivalent to the functionality of ``libfranka``.
-It also comes with a URDF model of FRANKA, which allows visualization (e.g. RViz) and kinematic simulations.
+It also comes with a URDF model of the FRANKA arm and gripper, which allows visualization (e.g. RViz) and kinematic simulations.
 Examples are provided as well as **MoveIt!** integration is done.